Nelson Velazquez Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The lefty's last time out came on Friday against the Oakland Athletics, when he went seven scoreless innings while giving up two hits.
+- In his last time out on Saturday, the right-hander went five innings against the Oakland Athletics, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.